joelparkerhenderson/architecture-decision-record/README.md

 Examples:

-  * choose_database.md
+  * choose-database.md

-  * format_timestamps.md
+  * format-timestamps.md

-  * manage_passwords.md
+  * manage-passwords.md

-  * handle_exceptions.md
+  * handle-exceptions.md

 Our file name convention:

   * The name has a present tense imperative verb phrase.
 This helps readability and matches our commit message format.

-  * The name uses lowercase and underscores (same as this repo).
+  * The name uses lowercase and dashs (same as this repo).
 This is a balance of readability and system usability.

   * The extension is markdown.
 This can be useful for easy formatting.